 - If the DWI happens while a person under the age of 15 is a passenger in the vehicle, it is classified as a state jail felony, which can result in 180 days – 2 years in jail and a $10,000 fine

-Results: DWI cases handled by Blizzard and Zimmerman Attorneys-
+Results: DWI cases handled by the lawyers of Blizzard and Zimmerman Attorneys-

 The Texas Penal Code defines Habitual DWI as: